rubys/whimsy-board-agenda-nodejs/WINDOWS.md

 To run on Microsoft Windows, you will need to install svn, git, node.js, and yarn.
-Visual Studio code is highly recommnded.
+Visual Studio code is highly recommended.
 These installation instructions will guide you through the process.

 # Subversion

 Download and install [TortoiseSVN](https://tortoisesvn.net/downloads.html).
 Be aware that their website is a bit spammy and may include ads that look like downloads.
-What you are looking for is a buttun that identifies a TortoiseSVN version number and whether it is for a 32 or 64 bit operating system.
+What you are looking for is a button that identifies a TortoiseSVN version number and whether it is for a 32 or 64 bit operating system.